Kraken-OffSec/CrowsNest/README.md

 ![Alt text](.img/simple_where.png "Simple Query")

 Dehasher supports querying the database for previous results.
-This is useful for when you want to query for specific information.
 ```bash
 # Query the database for all results containing the word 'admin' in the username
 dehasher query -t results -q "username LIKE '%admin%'"